-He Died In The Everest Disaster Of 1996
+He Perished In The Everest Disaster Of 1996Photo: STR/Stringer/Getty Images

-He Was Only 28-Years-Old When He Died
+He Was Only 28 Years Old When He Lost His Life

-Debate Still Remains Over Green Boots' Identity
+Debate Still Remains Over The True Identity Of Green Boots

 He Is A Trail Marker For Other Climbers

 Another Man Perished Next To Him Years Later